Orchestration for Domain-specific Edge-Cloud Language Models: Introduction

 \section{Introduction}

-The rapid advances in Large Language Models (LLMs) has led to the proliferation of numerous AI assistants~\cite{future-of-consumer-edge-ai, apple-intelligence, copilot-pc, gemini-ai-assistant}.
-These AI assistants for domains such as smart homes, connected cars, and mobile devices benefit significantly from edge deployments.
-For instance, smart home assistants process voice commands locally, ensuring user privacy.
-Driving assistants require real-time data processing to navigate safely, minimizing reliance on cloud connectivity.
+The rapid advances in Large Language Models (LLMs) has led to the proliferation of AI assistants~\cite{future-of-consumer-edge-ai, apple-intelligence, copilot-pc, gemini-ai-assistant}.
+These AI assistants for smart homes, connected cars, and mobile devices benefit significantly from edge deployments.
+For instance, smart home assistants process voice commands locally for privacy, driving assistants require real-time data processing to navigate safely, minimizing reliance on cloud connectivity.
 Additionally, edge processing can reduce the cost of LLM inference on the cloud, a major concern for applications requiring frequent interactions with LLMs.

 Despite the potential, developing an edge-AI assistant is challenging due to an ever expanding design space.
-For example, an end-to-end \emph{serving pipeline} can choose from a selection of language model~\cite{phi-3, gemma, llama3}, retrieval-augmented generation (RAG)~\cite{rag} for fetching relevant context, as well as query/context refinement \cite{stepback,correctiverag}.
+For example, an end-to-end \emph{serving pipeline} can choose from a selection of LLM~\cite{phi-3, gemma, llama3}, retrieval-augmented generation (RAG)~\cite{rag} for fetching relevant context, and query/context refinement \cite{stepback,correctiverag}.
 Each of these components represents an active research area with rapid advances~\cite{rag-survey, model-compression-survey, llm-survey}.
 As we show, the selection of these components critically impacts overall performance and must consider factors such as edge device capabilities, domain-specific requirements, and user-defined constraints for cost and latency.